 After launching in June of 2016 we see this “well watered garden” (Isaiah 58:10-12) being used in a variety of ways both locally and globally.

-Providing fresh produce to pantry patrons.
+Providing fresh produce to families in need.

 Inspiring and uniting our surrounding community.